michaelc-yu/Diffusion-Language-CoT/README.md

 *(Hallucination knob can be iterated on top of this)*

 Supports training on GSM8K, SVAMP, StrategyQA datasets, and training time corruptions: masking, shuffling, dropout (percentages are configurable in config file).
-Supports training a diffusion language model from scratch (base diffusion) or fine-tuning existing diffusion language models (Plaid, SEDD, and LaDir).
+Supports training a diffusion language model from scratch (base diffusion) or fine-tuning existing diffusion language models (Plaid, SEDD, and LLaDA).
 Plots training results to wandb and evaluates it with LLM as a judge.

 ### 1: Setup a virtual environment (ideally with python 3.11) and activate it